lilzeta/rawx/README.md

 ### Lower priority, possibly never
 Document Watch class, (use it directly, why?)
-Read mote of the node child-process codebase
+Read more of the node child-process codebase
 uuid, research why exactly is Math.random bad? (see crypto?)

 // ~ ~